-B.1.
-Consolidation.

-- a.
-For banking Edge and agreement corporations, an FR 2950 shall be prepared that combines, on an aggregated basis, the accounts of all offices (excluding the corporation's IBF accounts) of the corporation operating: - (1) within the same state, and - (2) within the same Federal Reserve District.
+- B.1.
+Combination of offices.
+U.S. branches and agencies of a non-U.S. bank shall prepare and file a Report of Certain Eurocurrency Transactions that combines, on an aggregated basis, the accounts of all branches and agencies of the same bank operating: - a. within the same state: and - b. within the same Federal Reserve District.